-Wine direct-to-customer opportunities to take advantage of.
-Reading the stats and data from the wine industry of sales this year, you could be forgiven to believe it is anything but gloriously successful to be in the wine business right now.
+Reading the stats and data from the wine industry sales this year, you could be forgiven for believing it is anything but gloriously successful to be in the wine business right now.

-Of course apart from those still loitering under the misapprehension that retail alone will prevail, the big winners are those heavily into ecommerce sales, those that are on the bandwagon already.
+Of course, apart from those still loitering under the misapprehension that retail alone will prevail, the big winners are those heavily into ecommerce sales, those that are on the bandwagon already.
 Lockdown provided the perfect opportunity for consumers to sample, develop or diversify their tastes and preferences across country, vineyard, grape and vintage, changes which would have been unprecedented otherwise.
-If you haven’t yet taken advantage, then to quote Elisa Doolittle “move yer blooming arse”, the future is here, and it will only get better.

 You don’t have to be dictated to by global predictions. your customer is sat at home approached only by those retailers to whom they currently subscribe, waiting to be tempted, persuaded and cajoled into ever more personalised selections.

-In the year ahead, a number of key trends will shape the global wine market, presenting a number of opportunities for growth.
+In the year ahead, several key trends will shape the global wine market, presenting several growth opportunities.

 Ecommerce and digital engagement